aplural/samiasaleem-hug/README.md

 ## About my interactions

 ### What’s the best way to communicate with you?
 * Slack, however I don't like long winded conversational messages on Slack.
-That's what Zoom is for.
+That's what Zoom is for
 * Zoom

 ### What’s the best way to convince you to do something?